Internet Service Providers in Alberta

 Cons

-• Owned and operated by Bell
+• Owned and operated by a major telecom (Bell)

-• Mandatory $10/month equipment rental (no opt-out)
+• Mandatory equipment rental with no bring-your-own option

-• Equipment may be refurbished, not new
+• Equipment may not always be brand new

-• $59.95 activation fee may apply
+• Setup or activation fees may apply

-Comparison of Affordable Internet Providers in Alberta (2025)
+Comparison of Affordable Internet Providers in Alberta (2026)

 Conclusion